-Workflow Rules: Update to perform different actions, firing of emails on different statuses of Job application, Candidate, etc.
+Workflow Rules: Update to perform different actions, firing of emails on different statuses of applicant, etc.

 - AutoConvert Job Application to Candidate: when set to Yes, Job Applications would be automatically converted to Candidate.
 Values: Yes, No, Default Value: Yes

-- External Community Or Site URL: External URL for Job Listing Site or Community.
-Also, used for link to Google Jobs Schema verification (available on Job detail page) – See Setting Up Community or section below
+- External Site URL: External URL for Job Listing Site or Community.
+Used for link to Google Jobs Schema verification (available on Job detail page)

 - Resume File on Apply Page: Setting to configure resume file validation on external site Apply page, Default Value: Required.
 Values: Required, Optional